jcs-instructor/mobtimer/fix-dnd.md

     - [x] Keep Nav/Driver to the right when dragging participant
     - [x] When drag, make clear where can drop
     - [x] Keep participant cell height fixed (don't word wrap)
-- [ ] Styling
-    - distance between participants and roles
-    - increase distance between rows
 - Participant controls
+    - [x] Delete participant button
+    - [ ] WIP: Not have Delete Participant button float to left when dragging.
+Ask GPT how to to do this and keep the alignment of participant + delete button + role.
+(Optionally ask GPT how to keep the heights the same.)
     - [] Edit participant name button etc.
-    - [x] Delete participant button
-    - [ ] Not have Delete Participant button float to left when dragging

     - [] Move participant up/down buttons
     - [] Texture indicating draggability
+- [ ] Styling
+    - distance between participants and roles
+    - increase distance between rows
 - [] Add
 so can get rid of Edit Participants control on bottom of form (TIPS:
     1. ASK GPT !!!!!